 Forex trading involves leverage, carries a high level of risk and is not suitable for all investors.

 Forex accounts are not protected by the Investor Protection Corporation (IPC).

 Forex trading exposes you to risk including but not limited to market volatility, volume, congestion, and system or component failures which may delay account access and forex trade executions.
 Prices can change quickly and there is no guarantee that the execution price of your order will be at or near the quote displayed at order entry.
 Delays in account access and execution at a different price is more likely to occur in conditions such as a fast-moving market, at market open or close, or due to the size and type of order.

-International investments involve special risks, including currency fluctuations and political and economic instability.
+Forex investments has overnight swap charge and involves risks including currency fluctuations and political and economic instability.